 Next, Select the Id column from the department table, as shown below.

 We created a simple table report with Occupation, Last name, Department name, First name on Rows, Sales Amount, and Yearly income in columns.
 Let us see the Inner report preview.

-From the below screenshot, you can observe that Inner is producing 10 Rows, which includes all the matching records from Employee and Department table.
+From the screenshot below, you can observe that Inner is producing 10 Rows, which includes all the matching records from the Employee and Department table.

 Tableau Left Join Example

 This example shows you how to join data using Left.
 For this, let us change the type from Inner to Left.

 Let us see the Left report preview.
 From the screenshot below, you understand that Left is producing 14 Rows.
 It includes all the Employee records and the Department matching records.
 Remember, four non-matching records from the Department will display as Nulls.

 Right Join Example

 This Tableau Right Join example shows you how to connect data using the Right.
 But first, let us change the type from Left to Right.